 An auditor is one desiring to take a limited number of courses for which credit is not received.
-Auditors pay only a \$100.00 attendance free per course.
+Auditors pay only a \$100.00 attendance fee per course.
 Audited courses cannot be converted to courses for academic credit, no exceptions.
-The auditing form is available from the Office and Admissions and Records.
-Online courses cannot be audited.
+Auditors must have an active student account.